Jenae Cohn, Academic Technology Specialist for PWR, Stanford University, email@example.com

 Edited for McNeese faculty members: Dr. Wendi Prater, Director of eLearning, McNeese State University, email@example.com

-When moving your course online, there are three options to consider for your class:
+When moving your course online, three options to consider for your class are either hosting a live virtual classroom, pre-recorded lectures or no video.

 Option 1 - Run Your Class Live as a Virtual Meeting